syunkova/tdl-notebook/README.md

 # Top Down Listening notebook (Colab)

-This contains scrips and a Google Colab notebook for listening to audio clips and labeling them (Top-down listening).
-This is designed as part of a processing pipeline for data collected using Autonomous recording units (ARUs).
+This repository contains scripts and a Google Colab notebook for listening to audio clips and labeling them (locally nicknamed top-down listening).
+This is designed as part of a processing pipeline for data collected using autonomous recording units (ARUs).

 It works by mounting Google Drive into the notebook and loading audio clips.
 It needs a CSV file containing clip IDs and file paths (in Google Drive) to store input labels.